 It seems that the peak of heatwave was in July 2023, where the temperatures reached over 40 degrees Celsius.
 Previously, in July 2022, Europe has seen a heat stress of a little bit over 30 degrees Celsius.
-The Financial Times article, that was highlighted by Dr Boscolo, showcased that “overall, it said some 2.4bn workers — about 70 per cent of the global workforce — were now at high risk of extreme heat”.
+The Financial Times articleshowcased that “about 70 per cent of the global workforce were now at high risk of extreme heat”.
 Furthermore, Mooney 2024 continues to explain that “the ILO cited a study finding that if the core body temperature rises above 38C, physical and cognitive functions are impaired, and above 40.6C, the risk of organ damage, loss of consciousness and fatality, increases sharply”.

 https://wmo.int/media/news/un-secretary-general-issues-call-action-extreme-heat-0

-Modelled estimates show that between 2000 and 2019, approximately 489,000 heat-related deaths occurred each year, with 45 per cent of these in Asia and 36 per cent in Europe.
-Worldwide, the official diagnosis and reporting of heat-related illness, injuries and deaths are recognized to be under-reported.
-The lack of uniform reporting standards makes the aggregation and comparison of nationally reported impact statistics challenging, it says.

-According to the Climate Pulse interactive web application designed by the Copernicus Climate Change Service, on 21st July 2024, the world has officially reached a new global mean daily temperature of 17.05 degrees Celsius. - https://pulse.climate.copernicus.eu/